 Greensboro Children’s Museum

-The dynamic center, located across the street from the Historical Museum, offers a range of programs for children and families.
+Located just across the street from the History Museum, Greensboro Children’s Museum offers a range of programs for children and families.
 Be sure to check out the Edible Schoolyard’s blog.

 International Civil Rights Museum